Wondering what to do with a Formal Living Room?? Here’s 16 great ways to repurpose an unused Formal Living Room into a useful space!

 But, the 3 Formal Living Room alternatives we’ve tried aren’t the only options.
 In fact, I have 16 excellent alternative uses for Formal Living Rooms.

 Quick side note before we get started on the 16 Formal Living Room alternatives.
 Let’s go over tips for closing off an open room that needs more privacy.

 There’s 3 ways I can think of to close off an open room.
 First, close it off by building a wall.
 Second, build a wall with a door or French doors.

 Or partially close off an open room by framing a wall with an arched doorway or cased opening, without a door.

 If you are ready to take on building a wall, check out my posts for How to Remove an Arched Doorway in a Wall and How to Cut Drywall & Hang Drywall – 15 Beginner Tips.

-Both of those posts are from closing off my open Formal Living Room.
-I removed an arched doorway on one side of that room, then framed it in and drywalled it.
+Both of those posts show remodeling pictures from closing off my open Formal Living Room.
+During that remodel, I removed an arched doorway on one side of that room, then framed it in and drywalled it.

 OK, let’s go over those 16 ways to repurpose an Open Formal Living Room.

 16 Great Ways to Repurpose an Open Formal Living Room?

 With so many people switching to at least partially working from home, office space has never been more important in a home.